Nexis-Network/codebox/apps/remix-ide/team-best-practices.md

  ### 2) Group meetings:

  - When a story / bug fix is divided in parts, there should be a kickstart meeting with all the developers involved, so that all the devs have a good overview / understanding on:
-     - How the story fits into the Ethereum tech.
+     - How the story fits into the Nexis Network tech.
      - How the backend (if any) works / will work (could be a smart contract).
      - How the frontend works / will work.
      - What is the general vision of the UX design for this particular story.